strubium/HackathonTeam2024/README.md

 # 🚀 Project Name: Hackaton Team 2024
 ### This is the end of my life

-🎉 We dont have a team name
+🎉 We don't have a team name
 👨‍💻 **Team Members**: Hudson, Jonathan, Porter, and Alan
 ☕ **Status**: We can't do shit